These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Jeff Tuel, QB, Washington State

 Height: 6-3.
 Weight: 223.

 Projected Round (2013): FA.

-2/16/13: Tuel had a disappointing start to the season against BYU and Eastern Washington.
+4/24/13: Tuel had a disappointing start to the 2012 season against BYU and Eastern Washington.
 Connor Halliday split time at quarterback with him.
 Tuel completed 64 percent of his passes for 2,087 yards, eight touchdowns and eight interceptions.
 He did not participate in the Combine.

 8/16/12: Tuel had numerous injuries as a junior that kept him out of all but three games.
 He was 29-of-45 (.644 percent) for 276 yards with one touchdown and zero interceptions.
 Tuel completed 60 percent of his passes in 2010, accruing 2,780 yards, 18 touchdowns and 12 interceptions.